Costa Rica Fish Species

 Rooster, the common goal of sport fishing in Costa Rica

-One of the most sought after and exciting inshore fish that roam throughout the west coast of Costa Rica.
+One of the most sought-after and exciting inshore fish that roam throughout the west coast of Costa Rica.

-They usually are silver and exhibit a wide range of size.
+They usually are silver and exhibit a wide range of sizes.
 With an average of 15 to 20 pounds, 40 pounds is common, and more than 80 pounds of fish were taken in the waters of Costa Rica.
 It is distinguished by its “cockscomb” seven very long spines of the dorsal finfish that made him makes it truly unique.

-They are voracious predators feed mainly on small fish like sardines and other small fish silver; They are traveling in food packages chasing the shore.
+They are voracious predators that feed mainly on small fish like sardines and other small fish silver; They are traveling in food packages chasing the shore.

 Breastplates, Costa Rica Sport Fishing